LOLYAY-INC/LavMusicPlayer/README.md

 lavalink-secure: false

 # The password for your Lavalink server.
-lavalink-password: "www.oops.gg"
+lavalink-password: "pleaseletmein"

 # --- Do Not Edit Below This Line ---
 version: "1.0.0"

-IGNORE_WHEN_COPYING_START
-content_copy
-download
-Use code with caution.
-Yaml
-IGNORE_WHEN_COPYING_END
-Roadmap
+# Roadmap

 Here are some of the features planned for future updates:

+- ### Auto-Leave:
-Auto-Leave: The bot will automatically leave the voice channel after a configurable amount of time when it's left alone.
+- #### The bot will automatically leave the voice channel after a configurable amount of time when it's left alone.
+-
+- ### /lyrics Command:

-/lyrics Command: A new command to fetch and display the lyrics for the currently playing song.
+- #### A new command to fetch and display the lyrics for the currently playing song.
+-
+- ### Single-Guild Mode:

-Single-Guild Mode: An option in the config to restrict the bot to operate in only one server, simplifying permissions and setup for private use.
+- #### An option in the config to restrict the bot to operate in only one server, simplifying permissions and setup for private use.
+-
+- ### DJ Role:

-DJ Role: A configurable "DJ role" that can exclusively use music commands.
+- #### A configurable "DJ role" that can exclusively use music commands.

-Contributing
+# Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.